tjelite1986/shared/elfhosted/how_use_dmm_and_media_from_filebrowser_with_blackhole_command_to_radarr_and_sonarr.md

-** Here is a walkthrough how to use DMM and Blackhole commands in filebrowser **
+## Here is a walkthrough how to use DMM and Blackhole commands in filebrowser
+For this to work you need a Real-debrid and Elfhost account.

 1. https://debridmediamanager.com
 2. Login Real-debrid